rive-app/rive-ios/CONTRIBUTING.md

 Rive is constantly making use of the latest clang features, so please ensure your Xcode and Xcode Command Line Tools are up to date with the latest versions.

+## Targets / Schemes

+The example app has different targets/schemes.
+The `example` targets make use of the local Rive dependency and the `preview` targets make use of a hosted version of Rive - to make it easy to run without needing to do all of the local development setup.
+If you're making changes to the underlying Rive package and need to test the example app, be sure to set the target/scheme to `example`.
+See [Customizing the build schemes for a project](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project) for more information.

+## Releasing

+After releasing a new Rive runtime version you'll need to manually update the Rive dependency for the `preview` targets.
+This is to ensure that anyone evaluating Rive is using the latest hosted version.
+Right click the `RiveRuntime` dependency in the inspector and select `Update Package`.
+If there is a major version bump it will need to be configured in the project settings, by updating the minimum version in the `Package Dependencies` section for the `RiveExample` project.

 ### Uploading caches

 If you are contributing and you have access to Rives' AWS environment, make you sure install `aws-cli` and configure it with your credentials.
 If you run into permission issues here `aws sts get-caller-identity` can help make sure that your local developer environment is setup to talk to AWS correctly.